 “We’ve just finished year four and droughts have definitely been one of those,” says Humphries.
 “We drip irrigate but there’s no substitute for the real thing and they’re pretty hungry on the water.
 We also got very unseasonal hot dry winds before December and that really desiccated the leaves and knocked them around as they were just coming into their own and starting to bud.”

 “In an ideal climate you have a much longer day than Queensland,” adds Carson.
 “Washington state is the hop growing capital of the world and they have 17 hours of daylight a day.
 The plants seemed genetically predisposed to want that day length.
 Up here we get about 13.5 hours a day.

 “The plants don’t grow as big and also the maturation of the cones and harvest can be more staggered in a shorter day length climate so that the main two things at the moment.
 The plants don’t get as big as down south.
 They don’t produce as many cones and it’s slightly staggered maturing.”

 Humphries has one advantage over the Hill Top boys.
 His farm in the Granite Belt is 1,000 metres above sea level and gets winter frosts, which put the hops into a dormant state where they can grow better.

-So what advice do Humphries and Mitchell have for people looking to grow hops on a small scale, either in more traditional hop growing areas or beyond?
+So what advice do Humphries and Carson have for people looking to grow hops on a small scale, either in more traditional hop growing areas or beyond?

 “It’s essential to get a read from people who have been doing it for a lot longer than you,” advises Humphries.
 “Horticulture in general, how the place works in terms of soil and climate to get your base line about what works and what doesn’t up here.
 All the problems, we can overcome them with tenacity, but you need a few quid behind you.
 One of the most important things is to link with other people who are giving it a crack in Australia or around the world.”